-IPSX Wholesale has been designed for real estate owners holding commercial real estate in structures which may be more complex than the structures employed by issuers which are suitable for admission to IPSX Prime, and therefore be more suited for institutional investors.
+IPSX Wholesale has been designed for real estate owners holding commercial real estate in structures which may be more complex than the structures employed by issuers which are suitable for admission to IPSX Prime.
 This includes Joint Venture (JV) REITs.

 As well as stabilised assets, IPSX Wholesale is open to development and regeneration projects.
-Issuers owning assets which they intend to develop, redevelop, repurpose or retrofit will be able to seek admission to IPSX Wholesale as an alternate source of fundraising, provided they anticipate the asset becoming stabilised and income-producing within a five-year timeframe from the point of admission to the public market.
+Issuers owning assets which they intend to develop, redevelop, repurpose or retrofit will be able to seek admission to IPSX Wholesale as an alternate source of fundraising, provided they anticipate the asset becoming stabilised and income-producing within a five-year timeframe from the point of admission.

 Further to this broader range of eligible assets, the types of issuers eligible for admission to IPSX Wholesale could include more complex ownership structures, more complex legal arrangements, more unusual tenancy arrangements.
-These will be reviewed on a case-by-case basis, but as IPSX Wholesale is only for institutional investors it allows for more flexibility than IPSX Prime.
+These will be reviewed on a case-by-case basis.

 IPSX Wholesale rules do not prescribe a minimum free float.
-Issuers can seek admission to IPSX Wholesale with a free float lower than the 25% requirement on IPSX Prime and could propose coming to market with less than a 10% free float, subject to meeting certain criteria.
+Issuers can seek admission to IPSX Wholesale could propose coming to market with less than a 10% free float, subject to meeting certain criteria.

-IPSX Wholesale issuers must have asset(s) with minimum market value in excess of £100 million.
+IPSX Wholesale issuers’ asset(s) must generally have a minimum market value of £50 million.

-The loan-to-value requirement for IPSX Wholesale is set at a maximum of 80%, compared to 40% for IPSX Prime, allowing companies with more leverage to seek admission to trading.
+The maximum loan-to-value of an IPSX Wholesale Issuer is 80%, compared to 40% for an IPSX Prime Issuer, allowing companies with more leverage to seek admission to trading.

 Just as with IPSX Prime, IPSX Wholesale issuers are required to appoint an IPSX Lead Adviser to help guide them through the admission process, and an IPSX Approved Valuer to produce a RICS compliant Red Book Valuation.